MSN Women's Health Care Admission Requirements

 - Upper-division Statistics completed with a "C" or better

 - If Bachelor's degree is in a field other than nursing, Community Health Nursing completed with a "C" or better.

 - Work Experience:

-- Nurse Practitioner Concentration: Minimum of 1 year of recent clinical registered nursing experience preferably in OB/Gyn.
+- Nurse Practitioner Concentration: Minimum of 1 year of acute care experience as a registered nurse, preferably in OB/Gyn.

-- Nurse-Midwifery/NP Concentration: Minimum of 6 months recent hospital based clinical registered nursing experience within Labor and Delivery (L&D), 1 year of experience preferred.
+- Nurse-Midwifery/NP Concentration: Minimum of 6 months acute care experience as a registered nurse within Labor and Delivery (L&D), 1 year of experience preferred.
 No exceptions made.

 Academic Programs Leading to Licensure